dewcservices/CyPDP-Functional-Programming-Features/fp_features.md

 ## Immutability

-Data doesn't change once assigned
+> Data doesn't change once assigned

 ---

 ## Pure Functions

-No side-effects
+> No side-effects

 ---

 ## Iterators / Iterables

-Like arrays, but more general
+> Like arrays, but more general

 ---

 ## Monads

-The boogeyman of functional programming
+> The boogeyman of functional programming

 ---

+## The Missing Feature